Who meets the cost of long-term care?

 If you don't already claim the disability living allowance you'll need to apply for the personal independence payment instead.

 For more details, visit Which?
-Elderly Care's guide to the personal independence payment.
+Later Life Care's guide to the personal independence payment.

 How much do I pay if I need care at home?